-Today, we’ll be reviewing the Sennheiser HD 280 Pro headphones.
+In this review, I’ll be taking a look at the Sennheiser HD 280 Pro closed-back studio headphones.
 These are a controversial pair of headphones for many, so let’s take a deeper look to see why.

 They’re not the most accurate headphones, and they surely aren’t the most comfortable, but the Sennheiser HD 280 Pro have earned their place as an industry standard regardless.

 When it comes to midrange clarity and noise cancellation for tracking, the Sennheisers are a phenomenal option, and for under $100 who can complain.

 - Perfect for tracking.

 Power and frequency response

 The HD 280 Pro have an impressive frequency response of 8 Hz – 25 kHz.
 However, despite its extended low end, the bass isn’t as prominent as one might expect.
 There is a -5 dB cutoff from around 50-100 Hz, so while you’ll still be able to hear the harmonics of the bass and kick, the full body of the low end will be subdued by quite a large margin.

 The sweet spot of the HD 280 Pro headphones lies at around 180-700 Hz, making alto singers and strings sound phenomenally clear.
 The high end is fraught with inconsistencies, however.
 Seeing that there is a slight dip around 2-8 kHz, instruments occupying this portion of the upper register will bleed together.